Alt-F17/sf-study-tools/ideas.md

 - [X] Python terminal emulator for practice
-DONE
+DONE: COMPLETELY DONE

-- [ ] Python concept map navigator
+- [X] Python concept map navigator
-Floating concept map of Python concepts and their relationships.
-Drag around the map to see how concepts are related.
-Short description of each concept when hovered.
+DONE: COMPLETELY DONE

 - [X] Other / More Ressources
-DONE
+DONE: [ ] Populate: resources from those posted in the #resources channel on Discord.

 ---